-This course is an opportunity for students to earn college credit for prior learning acquired either on the job or in other settings.
+This course provides an opportunity for students to earn college credit for prior learning acquired either on the job, through independent study, or in other settings.
 Students explore past learning experiences and identify future educational goals.
-Students develop an individual portfolio describing and documenting prior learning.
-Upon successful completion of the course, students may submit their portfolio to the Office of External Programs for review of credit requests.
-Recommended prerequisite: ENG-1071 College Writing or equivalent.
-Before enrolling, students should consult the Academic Support Services Office in Dewey Hall at 802-635-1259.
+Students develop an individual portfolio describing and documenting college-level prior learning.
+Upon successful completion of the course, students may submit their portfolios to the VSC Office of External Programs for review of credit requests.
+Recommended prior learning: English Composition or equivalent writing skills, and fundamental computer skills.
+Students must consult an academic advisor before enrolling.